 As the co-riparians increasingly diverted the lake’s waters, several conflicts over water, fish and land resources emerged during the 1980s and the 1990s (Bila et al., 2014).
 The most salient inter-state disputes, which happened during this period, are a conflict between Cameroon and Nigeria over the Bakassi Peninsula – which was settled by the International Court of Justice – as well as a conflict between Nigeria and Chad over the status of new islands that had emerged as a consequence of the lake’s recession, which caused 84 fatalities (Ibid.).

 Unilateral water projects have worsened the environmental situation

-Moreover, by erecting improperly-designed dams and reservoirs and conducting uncoordinated operations – in pursuit of their narrow national interests – the riparian states have aggravated the consequences of increased droughts and decreasing rain falls on Lake depletion (Odada et al., 2006; Onuoha, 2010).
-As a consequence, the basin’s natural resources have become increasingly scarce, with severe consequences for local communities, who dependent on them (Onuoha, 2010).
+Moreover, by erecting improperly-designed dams and reservoirs and conducting uncoordinated operations – in pursuit of their narrow national interests – the riparian states have aggravated the consequences of increased droughts and decreasing rain falls on lake depletion (Odada et al., 2006; Onuoha, 2010).
+As a consequence, the basin’s natural resources have become increasingly scarce, with severe consequences for local communities, who depend on them (Onuoha, 2010).
 This has led to increased competition and conflicts over land and water, which have not yet been solved (see Lake Chad - Local Conflicts over Livelihood and Survival Resources).